KaylinOwO/LMAOBOXToolboxLUA/README.md

 **WARNING**: While I haven't tested it, I believe using VM X/Y/Z/Sway can get you banned from some community servers as it doesn't do any cvar spoofing.

 # Modules
-Chams Module - Contains Player & Hand Chams with 2 materials (Nitro & Shine), currently has performance problems <br />
+Chams Module - Contains Player & Hand Chams with 2 materials (Nitro & Shine), currently has performance problems. <br />
-Misc Module - Contains Viewmodel X/Y/Z/Sway modifiers and Auto Melee <br />
+Misc Module - Contains Viewmodel X/Y/Z/Sway modifiers and Auto Melee. <br />
-Crit Indicator Module - Contains a crit indicator based on Nitro's <br />
+Crit Indicator Module - Contains a crit indicator based on Nitro's.
+Note that "Crit Ready" just means not crit banned for now. <br />
 <img src="Screenshot.png">
 <img src="Screenshot2.png">